shiningflash/elasticsearch-django/README.md

 I hope you're familiar with this command.

 Now, your django application is also up and running.
+And you're fully ready, yayy!!